We've got your back! Get Emily spine and brain care

 She was even forced into a psych ward when she was unable to walk and experiencing severe symptoms, where she was abused severely and denied medical care.
 A friend had to discharge her and take her to the ER again.
 This “clinician associated trauma” EDS patients endure is sadly common, and this clinical damage setback Emily’s care and endangered her life multiple times for years.

-As a result of these spinal issues, Emily had developed dozens of neuromuscular, seizure, neurological and other diagnoses limiting her ability to work, continue a higher education, drive, exercise, run, walk or sit upright for very long, and even daily activities like eating meals, showering and household chores.
+As a result of these spinal issues, Emily had developed dozens of neuromuscular, seizure, neurological and other diagnoses limiting her ability to work, continue a higher education, drive, exercise, run, walk or sit up or stand for long periods, and even daily activities like eating meals, showering and household chores.
 Emily has had to rest at home in bed for most of the day, every day for 6 years.
-She has been in Palliative Care since age 29.
+She has been in Palliative Care since age 28.

 Even with neurosurgeries, Emily will have lingering permanent damage because she wasn’t taken seriously by medical providers, school personnel and other adults who didn’t get her the care she needed as a child, teen or young adult.
 Emily may need to repeat these surgeries throughout her life.
 She needs all of the support she can get now.
 Left untreated, these issues could kill Emily.
 She is very grateful for the support and care she has received so far that kept her alive and able to help others with these conditions!